landportal/eu-cookie-compliance/README.txt

 6. If you want to theme your pop-up override the themes in the template file.

 7. If you want to show the message in EU countries only, install the geoip
+   module: http://drupal.org/project/geoip or the smart_ip module:
-   module: http://drupal.org/project/geoip and enable the option on the admin page.
+   http://drupal.org/project/smart_ip and enable the option "Only display popup in EU countries" on the admin page.
+There is a JavaScript based option available for sites that use Varnish (or other caching strategies).
+The JavaScript based variant also works for visitors that bypass Varnish.

 8. To translate the message displayed, enable the i18n_variable module in the i18n package.
 After enabling "EU Cookie Compliance" at